restarian/brace_umd/docs_raw/using_the_project/the_project_initializer_tool.md

 ### Below is a simple example of how to use the Initializer tool within a amd build:

-Note: This script uses the awesome [comander](https://github.com/tj/commander.js) utility to handle option data therefor the module constructor option Object data should reflect the output of commander.parse() data.
+Note: The Initializer tool uses the [comander](https://github.com/tj/commander.js) utility to handle option data therefor the module constructor option Object data should reflect the output of commander.parse() data.

 ```javascript
 require("requirejs")(["init"], function(init) {